 While falling through the proverbial rabbit hole of rescue organizations that piqued my interest, I came across Onyx.
 I was immediately hooked when I saw that extremely sweet looking 7-year-old pup’s face on her rescue’s website.
 However, I still had the same apprehensions as many people do when it comes to adopting a senior dog.
 I was concerned about her ability to get along with my 3.5-year-old male dog, I was worried about her not accepting us as her family since she had spent most of her life in a rescue, and I was very uneasy about her age.
 We only get a very short amount of time with our dogs.
 Why on earth would I want to potentially cut that short time in half by adopting a senior dog?

 All of those concerns didn’t just disappear the first time that I saw Onyx’s picture.
 I was still very nervous and even talked myself completely out of the idea of applying to adopt her.
-I thought the cards were just too stacked against me, and I decided to put a deposit down on a puppy instead.
+I thought the cards were just too stacked against me, and I decided to plan on getting a puppy instead.
 My first dog was a puppy when I adopted him and he turned out great.
 So, I thought that sticking with the more familiar territory was the better way to go.
 As it turns out, I couldn’t have been more wrong.

 Fast forward to almost a year to the day that I saw Onyx for the first time.
-It was almost time for the pup that I put a deposit on to be born, and I somehow found myself down the same rabbit hole from a year prior.
+It was almost time for the pup that I planned on getting to be born, and I somehow found myself down the same rabbit hole from a year prior.
 I don’t know how, but I stumbled upon her picture yet again and I knew it was a sign.

 There she was, a year later and still not adopted.
 All I could think was, “how on earth has this sweet angel still not found a home?
 She is beautiful and clearly has a very sweet disposition.”
 That’s when it hit me; the reason why she probably hadn’t been adopted yet, is the same reason that I passed up on applying to adopt her a year ago.
 Too old.